George Ranetti: Early life and debut

-Using the pen name Tarascon, Ranete-Ranetti published his first volume of humorous verse, Dom Paladu, in 1899.
+Ranete-Ranetti made national news in October 1898, after historian Grigore Tocilescu had described him as "a kike and a socialist" (the young author was amused, indicating that he was neither).
+Using the pen name Tarascon, Ranetti published his first volume of humorous verse, Dom Paladu, in 1899.
 It went to three more editions by 1902.
 He was in parallel a reporter for Epoca (where his brother also took a salary) and Lupta, where he published his first epigrams.
 Ranetti also continued Bacalbașa's work by bringing back Moș Teacă in 1899, signing his articles there as G. Ranetty, Nagor, Rolla, Romeo, Șan, Șander, Șandernagor, Tarascon, Tarasconată, Ghiță, or Jorj Delamizil (roughly: "Georgy of Mizil").
 In this new edition, Moș Teacă was putting out pieces deriding Christianity, for instance depicting the Annunciation as an act of adultery.
 This activity sparked a national controversy, with România Jună asking that Moș Teacă be banned and its publisher investigated.

 By then, the more famous comedic writer Ion Luca Caragiale had declared himself entertained by Ranetti's "delicious" poetry.
 The two authors met regularly in Vadu Săpat, in the family home of Leonida Condeescu, who was serving as Mizil's mayor in 1895.
+Together, they helped publish Ciurda Literară, a satirical paper established in Mizil by Șerban Grigorescu.
 Employed by Caragiale, Ranetti worked for a while as editor of the satirical magazine Moftul Român, in its second edition; he was also a guest speaker at Caragiale's banquet, marking his silver jubilee in literature, in February 1901.
 He continued to publish standalone booklets and volumes, either as himself or under the pen name Cyrano: Strofe și apostrofe ("Stanzas and Apostrophes", 1900), Ahturi și ofuri ("Aahs and Oohs", 1901), Eu rîd, tu rîzi, el rîde ("I Laugh, You Laugh, He Laughs", 1903).
 In its original edition, Ahturi și ofuri carried a preface by Ranetti's colleague and mentor, the recently deceased Tony.
 From 1901 to 1904, Ranetti edited the satirical paper Zeflemeaua ("Badinage"), for which he used Cyrano, Jorj Delamizil, and a set of other pen names—Cyr, Ghiță, Ghiță Delacoperativă, Peneș, Putifar, V. V. Rița, and Kiriac Napadarjan (or N'a pas d'argent).
 The paper also delved in investigative journalism, and its stated mission was to expose cases of corruption.
 Its editorial office published another one of Ranetti's books, presented as Dom Paladu's letters from Italy (Scrisori din Italia).